 The Rev. Jonathan A. Mitchican

 Fr.
 Jonathan is the founder and head writer for The Conciliar Anglican.
 He is a parish priest serving in the Episcopal Church.
 He claims no special revelation and no special expertise.
 Mostly, he just reads what the early Anglican Reformers and Divines said about what they were doing and tries to share it with the world.
 He believes that if Lancelot Andrewes and Richard Hooker were alive today, they would be blogging.

 Mr. Benjamin Guyer

 Benjamin Guyer is a doctoral student and a contributor to The Living Church and to Covenant.
 He is the editor of two books, The Beauty of Holiness: The Caroline Divines and Their Writings (Canterbury Press, 2012), which is part of the series Canterbury Studies in Spiritual Theology, and Pro Communione: Theological Essays on the Anglican Covenant.
 He joins Fr.
-Jonathan in answering “Ask an Anglican” questions.
+Jonathan occasionally in answering “Ask an Anglican” questions.